mallmanator/SwampCoin/doc/README.md

-NWO
+SWAMP
 =====================

 Setup
 ---------------------
-[NWO](http://swampnetwork.org/wallet) is the original NWO client and it builds the backbone of the network.
-However, it downloads and stores the entire history of NWO transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[SWAMP](http://swampnetwork.org/wallet) is the original SWAMP client and it builds the backbone of the network.
+However, it downloads and stores the entire history of SWAMP transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run NWO on your native platform.
+The following are some helpful notes on how to run SWAMP on your native platform.

 ### Unix